BBC controversies: 2010: Weapons claims offend Bob Geldof, Ethiopia and Africa

-In March 2010 Bob Geldof confronted Andrew Marr on a BBC report claiming the Ethiopian government used money raised for the famine to pay for weapons.
+In March 2010, Bob Geldof confronted Andrew Marr on a BBC report claiming the Ethiopian government used money raised for the famine to pay for weapons.
 Geldof and the Band Aid Trust reported the BBC to Ofcom over the incident.
-Development agency Christian Aid announced it too would make a complaint to the BBC Trust.
+Development agency Christian Aid also said it would complain to the BBC Trust.
 The Ethiopian ambassador to the UK Berhanu Kebede called it a "disgrace" and a "ridiculous report" and said the BBC had "destroyed its credibility in Africa" by making such claims.
-Geldof said it would be a "tragedy" if British people refused to donate money due to the BBC claims.
+Geldof said it would be a "tragedy" if British people refused to donate money because of the claims.

-The BBC initially announced that it was standing by its report and claimed to have evidence to back up its stance.
-The BBC was forced to broadcast a series of apologies in November 2010 after realising that it did not have enough evidence that any money was spent on weapons, basing much of the claims on a CIA report it had failed to question.
-It also apologised to Geldof for claiming that he had refused to respond to its fabricated story, with Geldof saying that much damage had been caused by the BBC to charity campaigns.
-Mr. Geldof also said "appalling damage" had been caused to the Band Aid Trust by the BBC.
+The BBC initially said it stood by its report and claimed to have evidence to back it up.
+The BBC was forced to broadcast a series of apologies in November 2010, after realising that it did not have enough evidence that any money was spent on weapons, basing much of the claims on a CIA report it had failed to question.
+It also apologised to Geldof for claiming he had refused to respond to its fabricated story, with Geldof saying that the corporation had caused much damage to charity campaigns.
+He also said "appalling damage" had been caused to the Band Aid Trust by the BBC.

 2007–2011: Accusations of ageism and sexism

 The BBC was accused of ageism and sexism when news presenter Moira Stuart (55) – the first black female television newsreader – was sacked in April 2007 after more than two decades of presenting, despite many male presenters in similar situations being allowed to continue in their jobs.

-In November 2008, four female Countryfile presenters (Michaela Strachan, Charlotte Smith, Miriam O'Reilly and Juliet Morris), all in their 40s and 50s, were dismissed from the show.
+In November 2008, four female Countryfile presenters (Michaela Strachan, Charlotte Smith, Miriam O'Reilly, and Juliet Morris), all in their 40s and 50s, were dismissed from the show.

-The issue returned in July 2009, when former theatre choreographer Arlene Phillips (66) was replaced on the Strictly Come Dancing panel by Alesha Dixon, a pop-star half her age.
-The male presenters on the show were Len Goodman (65), Bruno Tonioli (53), Craig Revel Horwood (44), and Bruce Forsyth (81).
+The issue returned in July 2009, when former theatre choreographer Arlene Phillips (66) was replaced on the Strictly Come Dancing panel by Alesha Dixon, a pop star half her age.
+The male presenters were Len Goodman (65), Bruno Tonioli (53), Craig Revel Horwood (44), and Bruce Forsyth (81).

 Former Countryfile presenter Miriam O'Reilly claimed she was "warned about wrinkles", and won an employment tribunal against the corporation on the grounds of ageism and victimisation – but not sexism.
 With other older women also dropped by the BBC, Joan Bakewell claimed the BBC's policy was "damaging the position of older women in society", whilst former Liberal Democrat leader Menzies Campbell said that the BBC was obsessed with youth culture and was shallow thinking.